 I don’t know.

-Everyone will have their own, unique realization - if you spend time to understand your instinct.
+Everyone will have their own, unique realization - if you spend the time to understand your instinct.

 Selectively ignoring a fact suppresses your instinct.
 Isn’t it?.